JoacimWall/Visual-studio-multilingual-extension/README.md

 <img  width=“100” height="400" src="https://github.com/JoacimWall/Visual-studio-multilingual-extension/blob/main/Images/ExportFilePopUpDialog.png">

 ### Import of texts
-Right-click one of the csv language files (AppResources.fr-FR.resx.csv) and select "Import translation". then all rows with status 'Final' will be imported to the resx file(AppResources.fr-FR.resx) that are in the same folder.
+Right-click one of the csv or xlsx language files (AppResources.fr-FR.resx.csv) and select "Import translation". then all rows with status 'Final' will be imported to the resx file(AppResources.fr-FR.resx) that are in the same folder.

 <img  width=“100” height="400" src="https://github.com/JoacimWall/Visual-studio-multilingual-extension/blob/main/Images/ImportFilePopUpDialog.png">